calum74/cutty/doc/with.md

 T &get();
 ```

-Gets the current value, or throws `without` if the variable has not been set.
+Gets the value assigned to `with<T,Tag>` in an outer scope on the same thread.
+Throws `without` if the variable has not been set.
 Threadsafe.

 ## Function `try_get()`